ThomasMSmit/GetGameCodes/README.md

 ### Features to be implemented ###

-- Giftcards (for Steam, Epic Games, Psn store etc..)
+- Giftcards (for online gamestores such as: Steam, Epic Games, Psn store.
+But also for physical gamestores.
+For this reason I left the adress and delivery functionality present on the site, even though it is not necessary for the current products available.)

 ## Technologies used ##